FraniukasSneideris/Online-Retail-Data-Analytics-Project-with-Python-SQL-and-Power-BI/README.md

 The **dataset** used in this project is the [Online Retail dataset](https://archive.ics.uci.edu/ml/datasets/Online+Retail) from the UCI Machine Learning Repository.

-*Please note*: the raw files were not included in the repository, because they were very heavy to load in GitHub.
+*Please note*: the raw files were not included in the repository, because they were too heavy to load into GitHub.

 ---